The Climate Crisis

 WFP’s Climate Resilience PRograms

-We’re the largest hunger-fighting agency in the world.
-We understand the impacts of extreme weather events, and we can help vulnerable communities prepare for, recover from and build resilience to them.
-But we need your support to do it.
+WFP is one of the leading hunger-fighting agencies in the world.
+We understand the impacts of extreme weather events, and we help vulnerable communities prepare for, recover from and build resilience to them.

 Infrastructure